kieranwadia/upworkjob/README.md

             "width": 3,
             "height": 2,
             "imageId": 5,
-            "itemText": "The second vowel of the alphabet!"
+            "itemText": "The second vowel of the alphabet..."
         },
         {
             "x": 4,